Ta180m/BadNES/README.md

 I'm working on it right now.

 ### What do you mean by "nearly complete"?
-I'll say it's complete once I finish implementing the APU, savestates, and maybe Mapper 7.
+I'll say it's complete once I finish implementing the APU and savestates.

 ## Credits
 Special thanks to [Andrea Orru](https://github.com/AndreaOrru) for creating [LaiNES](https://github.com/AndreaOrru/LaiNES), the emulator that this project derives much of its code from.